johnfedoruk/bangular/aio/content/guide/architecture.md

 <img src="generated/images/guide/architecture/metadata.png" alt="Metadata" class="left">

-Metadata tells Angular how to process a class.
+Metadata tells Bangular how to process a class.

 <br class="clear">

 [Looking back at the code](guide/architecture#component-code) for `HeroListComponent`, you can see that it's just a class.
-There is no evidence of a framework, no "Angular" in it at all.
+There is no evidence of a framework, no "Bangular" in it at all.

 In fact, `HeroListComponent` really is *just a class*.
-It's not a component until you *tell Angular about it*.
+It's not a component until you *tell Bangular about it*.

-To tell Angular that `HeroListComponent` is a component, attach **metadata** to the class.
+To tell Bangular that `HeroListComponent` is a component, attach **metadata** to the class.

 In TypeScript, you attach metadata by using a **decorator**.
 Here's some metadata for `HeroListComponent`: